 No matter what your age, you’re never too old to Reach Out and Read.

 For more information on Reach Out and Read, including ways to help them, please visit their website: http://www.reachoutandread.org/ctma/

-Thank you for reading this post.
-I invite you to follow my blog and join me on my journey toward writing my first historical fiction.
-More information in my Novel Synopsis.
-You can sign up from this page with the pop-up, or send me a note through the CONTACT page and I can email you an invitation to follow.
-I’m on social media, too!
+I invite you to follow my blog for further updates on my journey toward writing my first historical fiction.
+More information about my debut novel is available on my About page.
+You can sign up to follow from this page with the pop-up, or send me a note through the CONTACT page and I’ll email you an invitation.